FirelightWP/easy-fancybox/trunk/readme.txt

 Done!
 Check your sparkling new FancyBoxed images :)

+Not happy with the default settings?
+Check out the new options under **Settings > Media**.

 = WordPress 3+ in Multi Site mode =

 Same as above but do a **Network Activate** to activate FancyBox image overlays on each site on your network.